 For comparison, the Tractive GPS DOG 6 costs $49.99 for the device plus $5/month on the annual plan ($60/year).
 First-year total: $110.
 Fi costs more, but you get a smaller tracker with longer battery life.

-The no-subscription GPS trackers avoid ongoing costs entirely, but most use Bluetooth networks instead of cellular GPS.
+No-subscription GPS alternatives like the ones in our no-fee tracker guide avoid ongoing costs entirely, but most use Bluetooth networks instead of cellular GPS.
 Different trade-off.

 Fi Mini vs Fi Series 3